 Children and Chocolate Milk

-In addition to the high amounts of sugar, chocolate milk contains components that have shown to be harmful to children, including milk proteins, milk sugar, and saturated fat.
-While some recommend low or reduced fat milk to decrease obesity rates, rates seem to be similar in children who drink low-fat compared to those who consume whole fat milk.
+In addition to the high amounts of sugar, chocolate milk contains components that have been shown to be harmful to children, including milk proteins, milk sugar, and saturated fat.
+While some recommend low or reduced-fat milk to decrease obesity rates, rates seem to be similar in children who drink low-fat compared to those who consume whole fat milk.
 As well, a percentage of children show allergic reactions to milk and can develop chronic constipation due to milk consumption.

 Bone Health in Children

 It’s been a common anecdote that you need milk to get calcium in your diet to ensure strong bones in adolescence.
 That’s one of the reasons kids are encouraged to drink chocolate milk- if they don’t like white milk, we’ve been told that chocolate milk is one way to get calcium.
 However, studies have shown that dairy products have little or no effect on bone integrity in children.
 As well, dairy products and calcium have not been shown to prevent stress fractures in adolescent girls.
 So what does this mean?
 Milk consumption is not necessary for healthy bones in adolescents.
-While calcium is important in the diet, the minimum amount to effect bone integrity is about 600 mg– after that, bone integrity does not improve.
+While calcium is important in the diet, the minimum amount to affect bone integrity is about 600 mg– after that, bone integrity does not improve.
 This amount is easily attainable in plant foods.